cycle-five/cline-template/memory_bank/progress.md

-# AndyCoin progress
+# Project progress

 ## Implemented

 - Features
 - That
 - are done

 ## TODO